 Configure the Tableau Analytics Extension¶

-To use the extension, you must correctly configure both Tableau and the code snippet itself.
+To use the extension, you must correctly configure both Tableau and the integration code snippet itself.

-First, you must successfully connect to the Tableau Analytics Extension before proceeding.
+First, you must successfully connect to the Tableau Analytics Extension.
 To do so, from Tableau, navigate to Settings > Manage Analytics Extension Connection.

-Complete the subsequent fields: and enable SSL to connect Tableau to your DataRobot instance:
+Complete the following fields and enable SSL to connect Tableau to your DataRobot instance:

 When you have completed the fields, select Test Connection to verify that Tableau can successfully connect to DataRobot.
 If the connection is successful, click OK.
 DataRobot is now connected to the Tableau Analytics Extension.